dchamorro03/dchamorro03.github.io/README.md

 ## Product Design
 An area of expertise that has always interested me was Product Design.
-However, my major classes that allowed this type of work were difficultchallenging to fit into my schedule.
+However, my major classes that allowed this type of work were difficult to fit into my schedule.
 The Digital Humanities minor and this course encouraged me to continue working and pursuing that passion.
 For instance, we worked hands-on with laser cutter machines through the Education Commons project.
 In addition, the idea of building something physical that provides a product to someone, in this case, a representation of data, is something I want to pursue.
 Through this course, I realized that not only do I want to help build and construct products, but I want them to be meaningful and tell narratives that might go otherwise untold, forming a stronger connection with my humanities-oriented major of PPE.

 ## Courses and Skills